2429 Helpful Hints for Compliance [R-07.2015]

 —Compliance can be achieved via amendment.

 —The computer readable form cannot contain page numbers.
-Page numbers should only be placed on the paper copy of the Sequence Listing.
-Page numbers should not be placed on the compact disc copy of the Sequence Listing.
+Page numbers should only be placed on the paper copy of the sequence listing.
+Page numbers should not be placed on the ASCII text file or compact disc copy of the sequence listing.

 —The PatentIn computer program is not the only means by which to comply with the rules.
-Any word processing program can be used to generate a Sequence Listing if it has the capability to convert a file into ASCII text.
+Any word processing program can be used to generate a sequence listing if it has the capability to convert a file into ASCII text.
+However, use of a word processing program to generate or amend a sequence listing file is discouraged.
+Word processing programs often introduce unintended changes to the sequence listing that render the listing unacceptable.
+Use of a plain text editor to generate or edit a sequence listing is recommended.

-—The single stranded nucleotide depicted in the “Sequence Listing” may represent a strand of a nucleotide sequence that may be single or double stranded which may be, further, linear or circular.
+—The single stranded nucleotide depicted in the sequence listing may represent a strand of a nucleotide sequence that may be single or double stranded which may be, further, linear or circular.
 An amino acid sequence or peptide may be linear or circular.
-In some instances, a sequence may be both single stranded and double stranded and/or both linear and circular.
-The response “not relevant” is also an acceptable response for both “Strandedness” and “Topology.”

-—Figures can be used to convey information not readily conveyed by the Sequence Listing.
-The exclusive conformance requirement of 37 CFR 1.821(b) will be relaxed for drawing figures.
-However, the sequence information so conveyed must still be included in a “Sequence Listing” and the sequence identifier (“SEQ ID NO:X”) must be used, either in the drawing or in the “Brief Description of the Drawings.”
+—Pursuant to 37 CFR 1.83(a), sequences that are included in sequence listings should not be duplicated in the drawings.
+However, significant sequence characteristics that are not readily conveyed by the data in the sequence listing may be depicted in a drawing figure.
+However, the sequence information so conveyed must still be included in a sequence listing if the sequence falls within the definition set forth in 37 CFR 1.821(a), and the sequence identifier (“SEQ ID NO:X”) must be used, either in the drawing or in the “Brief Description of the Drawings.”
+See MPEP § 2422.02 for additional information.

 —Extra copies of computer readable forms should not be sent to examiners.